asmeurer/brown-water-python/docs/alternatives.rst

 - Using a lexical tokenizer (i.e., the ``tokenize`` module)
 - Using an abstract syntax tree (AST) (i.e, the ``ast`` module)

+Let us look at each of these three options to see the strengths and weaknesses of each.
 Suppose you wanted to write a tool that takes a piece of Python code and prints the line number of every function definition, that is, every occurrence of the ``def`` keyword.
-Such a tool could be used by a text editor to aid in jumping to function definitions.
+Such a tool could be used by a text editor to aid in jumping to function definitions, for instance.

 Regular expressions
 ~~~~~~~~~~~~~~~~~~~